inab/openEBench-nuxt/README.md

 This directory contains your Vuex store files.
 Creating a file in this directory automatically activates Vuex.

 More information about the usage of this directory in [the documentation](https://nuxtjs.org/docs/2.x/directory-structure/store).

+## Prettier Solutions for GitHub commits

+Prettier is an opinionated code formatter with support for JavaScript, Angular, Vue,...

+It is necessary to do the new code compatible with this tool before doing the commit.
+If it is not compatible it will appear an error message.

+### Visual Studio Code

+To do the new code compatible with this tool it is necessary to install the [Prettier Extension](https://marketplace.visualstudio.com/items?itemName=esbenp.prettier-vscode).

+Once installed from Visual Studio you have to do:

+1. Ctrl + Shift + P
+2. Write "Format Document" and select it.

+The code automatically addapt the structure to be validated with the Prettier Tool.